 • Chronic Newcastle Disease

-In my opinion, there are not different in occurrence.
+In my opinion, there is no difference in occurrence.
 The only difference is the severity of the outbreak and this is a function of the management of the birds right from day one.

-The chronic type of Newcastle disease is the common type commercial poultry farmers do experience.
-It shows visible symptoms of Newcastle and it does not cause high mortality unless the farmer fails to react.
-It is often characterized by the decline in the overall performance of the birds.
+The chronic Newcastle disease is the common type that commercial poultry farmers experience.
+It shows visible signs of Newcastle disease, and it does not cause high mortality unless the farmer fails to react.
+It is often characterized by a decline in the overall performance of the birds.

 In chicks